 All bass recorders have a single or double key on the footjoint to facilitate closing the lowest fingered tonehole.
 Basses with a single key can play low f but not f#.
 Players who need the capability of playing low f# should therefore consider purchasing only a double-keyed instrument.Most bass and greatbass recorders and virtually all contrabass recorders have other additional keys as well; these reduce the finger stretch for the player and simplify the design problems for the maker by allowing all tone holes to be in their acoustically correct location and of the correct size as well.
 However, supplementary keywork increases both the weight and the price of an instrument; the advantages of extra keywork must be weighed against the drawbacks.
 As with tenor recorders, bass recorders vary greatly in terms of tonehole size and location as well as keywork design and placement.
 Players with smaller hands or physical disabilities such as arthritis or carpel tunnel syndrome should consult a dealer with a large variety of basses in stock in order to insure that they will obtain the make and model best suited to their particular needs.

 Some bass recorders are equipped with a blowpipe or bocal which allows the player to hold the instrument higher and thus reduces the stretch necessary for the right hand to reach the lower keys.
-Other bass recorders, such as the Huber Model III basses and Mollenhauer Kynsecker renaissance bass recorders, are "direct-blown" from the end like smaller recorders; such instruments require fairly long arms and good-sized hands, but typically offer a fuller, more robust sound.
-The Heinrich Meister bass, relatively recently redesigned and vastly superior to its older namesake, is a direct-blow only instrument which offers very good performance at a bargain price.
-On the Küng Model II basses, a bocal and bocal blow cap are available as an option, whereas with the Aulos 500 Series plastic bass, the instrument is equipped with a bocal and the direct blow cap is an option.
+Other bass recorders, such as the Huber Model III straight basses and Mollenhauer Kynsecker renaissance bass recorders, are "direct-blown" from the end like smaller recorders; such instruments require fairly long arms and good-sized hands, but typically offer a fuller, more robust sound.
+The now-discontinued Küng Model II basses were available with a bocal and a bocal blow cap as an alternative option to the direct blow cap, whereas the Aulos 500 Series plastic basses are equipped with a bocal and the direct blow cap is an option.
 The Mollenhauer Denner series basses are provided with a bocal but may be blown directly by removing the cap if desired.
-The bocal-blow Moeck Rottenburgh bass, unfortunately, has never been a viable design.
-Many makers are phasing out their bocal-blow models in favor of direct-blow bent-neck models, which are appreciably easier to design and voice.
+In recent years, most makers have been phasing out their bocal-blow models in favor of direct-blow bent-neck models, which are appreciably easier to design and voice for the maker, as well as easier to hold and play.

 An interesting variant on the direct-blow bass is the bent-neck bass (German: Knickbass or bent bass), in which the headjoint is angled back toward the player and coupled to the body through an elbow piece.
-This style of instrument, which has in fact been around for over fifty years but has only recently been made by a large number of makers, provides the playing advantages of a direct-blow instrument with the comfort and reduced stretch of a bocal-blow recorder.
-Mollenhauer has recently replaced its aging Chorus bocal-blow bass with a substantially improved bent-neck model in its new Canta series.
-The Coolsma Aura and Conservatorium series offer bent-neck keyless and keyed tenors as well as bass recorders.
+This style of instrument, which has in fact been around for over fifty years but has only recently been made by a large number of makers, provides the playing advantages of a direct-blow instrument with the comfort and reduced stretch of a bocal-blow recorder without the limitations of the latter.
+Mollenhauer replaced its aging Chorus bocal-blow bass with a substantially improved bent-neck model in its new Canta series.
 Both Huber and Küng have recently introduced superb bent-neck basses with a wooden elbow; these are among the finest playing bass recorders currently available.
-The Yamaha 300 series plastic bass recorder is also a highly successful bent-neck design instrument and is in fact the only decent plastic bass recorder currently available.
+The Yamaha 300 series and the Aulos 500 series plastic bass recorders are also highly successful bent-neck design instruments and are in fact the only decent plastic bass recorders currently available.
 All of these instruments are ideal for players with short arms and small or arthritic hands.